 We’re living in the decade of selfies: millions of people take photos of themselves every single day.
 As we are human beings, we like to socialize and share our lives with each other.

 The problem is that society only values beautiful pictures, but people also like to fool around (a lot).
 What if you could send pictures to your buddies, but they could only see it for a couple of seconds?
 It wouldn’t be on their phones for forever (real friends have the ugliest pictures of their friends on their phones, we all know that).
+If you’d like to make sure to always snap a perfect selfie, we encourage you to make use of some professional photography tips.

 “Snapchat isn’t about capturing the traditional Kodak moment.
 It’s about communicating with the full range of human emotion- not just what appears to be pretty or perfect” – via Snapchat’s first blogpost.